LetspingLetsPing

 The score is composed of two weighted components:

-An attacker who runs two agents that hand off to each other in a loop would max out the volume component but produce zero third-party outcome data.
-We handle this by discounting the volume score by min(1, totalOutcomeEvents / 20).
-Self-handoff loops with fewer than 20 real outcome events from other organizations are penalized proportionally.
+An attacker who runs two agents that hand off to each other in a loop would max out the volume component but produce few outcome events.
+We discount the volume score by min(1, totalOutcomeEvents / 20) and cap the reliability component until at least 10 outcome events exist, so self-handoff loops cannot reach a high score with volume and a single self-reported "fulfilled."

 Every trust score response is HMAC-signed so the receiving party can verify it was issued by LetsPing and not forged.
 The response also includes a caveat field: